an EE major @ UCSB

 June 2024 - September 2024

-Wrote high-fidelity radar simulation software in MATLAB and designed the plug-in API for integrating the program with AFSim.
-Utilized the Phased Array System Toolbox to build multipath scattering RF channels, sensors, and CFAR detectors and developed an orientation/motion modeling platform.
-Used MATLAB Coder to generate C++ for a magnetic anomaly navigation (MagNav) algorithm and wrapped the code in a ROS2 node for hardware-in-the-loop (HIL) testing.
+I worked on writing high-fidelity radar simulation software in MATLAB and designed the plug-in API for integrating the program with AFSim.
+I utilized the MATLAB Phased Array System Toolbox to build multipath scattering RF channels, sensors, and CFAR detectors and developed an orientation/motion modeling platform for agents.
+I also used MATLAB Coder to generate C++ for a magnetic anomaly navigation (MagNav) algorithm and wrapped the code in a ROS2 node for hardware-in-the-loop (HIL) testing.

-I'm currently conducting research with UCSB's Dr. Peng Li on using temporal SNN's for neuromorphic computing.
-Through lab meetings and guest lectures, I've gained intuition on neural backpropagation, unsupervised learning, and systolic array architecture.
-Previously, I simulated SVM & Softmax classifiers and implemented a fully connected CNN.
-My current project involves developing a post-synaptic current alteration in the TSSL-BP model.
-I'm essentially converting a discrete time system to continuous time and training the model with various datasets (NMIST, CIFAR-10, etc).
+I conducted research with Dr. Peng Li on using SNN's for neuromorphic computing.
+Through lab meetings and guest lectures, I gained intuition on neural backpropagation, unsupervised learning, and systolic array architecture.
+My project involved developing a post-synaptic current alteration in the TSSL-BP model, in which I increased model accuracy for later time steps and trained the model with the MNIST & CFAR-10 datasets.

 June 2022 - September 2022

-As an electrical engineering intern in the MEP industry, I helped on the following projects:
+As an electrical engineering intern in the MEP industry, I helped with:

-(2) CSU Fullerton Arc Flash Study: used ETAP to generate TCC curves for protective device coordination and categorizing potential arc flash hazards by modeling electrical systems of campus buildings
+(2) CSU Fullerton Arc Flash Study: generated TCC curves for protective device coordination and categorizing potential arc flash hazards

 (3) Mt.
-SAC Elevator Building Electrical Design: used Revit to circuit power and lighting systems, construct riser diagrams for the fire alarm systems, generate battery calculation schedules, and compute voltage drop and short circuit calculations
+SAC Elevator Building Electrical Design: circuited power and lighting systems, constructed riser diagrams for fire alarm systems, generated battery calculation schedules, and did voltage drop and short circuit calculations

 Fabricated 8 NMOS wafers using photolithography processing, HF etching, and electron beam evaporation.
-Masks were patterned with a contact aligner, etch times were calibrated with microscopic analysis, and junction heights were measured with a Dektak profilometer.
-After finishing the samples with a metal liftoff, a 4-point probe was used to measure I-V characteristics, transconductance, and TLM for resistivity.
+Masks were patterned with a contact aligner, etch times were calibrated with microscopic analysis, junction heights were measured with a Dektak profilometer, and a 4-point probe was used to measure I-V characteristics, transconductance, and TLM for resistivity.

-Designed and implemented an analog monophonic musical synthesizer.
-Featured a VCO capable of generating square and triangle waveforms from 56-2.3k Hz, an ADSR envelope generator to shape the audio's amplitude, a VCA for dynamic signal control, and MOOG ladder LPF to provide harmonic filtering.
+Designed an analog monophonic musical synthesizer that features a VCO capable of generating square and triangle waveforms from 56-2.3k Hz, an ADSR envelope generator to shape the audio's amplitude, a VCA for dynamic signal control, and MOOG ladder LPF to provide harmonic filtering.
 Interfaced a MIDI keyboard controller with an Arduino to convert digital signals to DC control voltages.

 Built a garage door system that is controlled by a half-stepping stepper motor.
 An accelerometer (interfaced with SPI) is used to determine the position of the door and it is opoened or closed with either terminal commands in UART or specified temperature conditions read from a TC-74 sensor using I2C.
 Bluetooth compatibility was also implemented with the HC-05 module.